Aidan MacCarthy: Early life

-Aidan MacCarthy was born on 19 March 1913, in the town of Castletownbere, Beara Peninsula, County Cork, Ireland, to Denis Florence MacCarthy and Julia (née Murphy).
-He was one of ten children; five boys and five girls.
-He was the sixth child and lived in an apartment above the family business, MacCarthy's Bar, established by his grandfather, Michael McCarthy.
+Aidan MacCarthy was born on 19 March 1913, in the town of Castletownbere on the Beara Peninsula, County Cork, Ireland, to Denis Florence MacCarthy and Julia (née Murphy).
+He was the sixth of ten children; he had four brothers and five sisters.
+He was raised in an apartment above the family business, MacCarthy's Bar, established by his grandfather, Michael McCarthy.

 His parents owned land and businesses in the area.
-He attended Clongowes Wood School and University College Cork.
-He graduated with a medical degree in 1938.
-He was unable to obtain employment as a doctor in Ireland so he moved to the United Kingdom, working first in Wales, then in London.
+He was educated at a Dominican convent, then at Clongowes Wood College, where by his own admission, he applied himself more to sports than his studies, excelling at rugby, cricket, and water polo.
+Despite this, he narrowly achieved good enough grades to study medicine at University College Cork, where he continued his sporting activities; he was an accomplished swimmer and played as a blindside flanker for the university rugby team.
+After graduating in 1938, he was unable to obtain employment as a doctor in Ireland so he moved to the United Kingdom, working first in Cardiff, then in London.

-It was there he met two former classmates from his medical school and, after a night of drinking with them, decided to join the British armed forces as a medical officer.
-Which service (the Royal Navy or the Royal Air Force) was decided for him by a coin toss made by a nightclub hostess in the early hours of the morning.
+It was there he met two of his old classmates from medical school and, after a night of drinking with them, decided to join the British Armed Forces as a medical officer.
+Which service (the Royal Navy or the Royal Air Force, the British Army having been ruled out earlier) was decided for him by a coin toss made by a nightclub hostess in the early hours of the morning.

 RAF career

 In 1940, he was posted to France and was evacuated from Dunkirk where he attended wounded Allied soldiers while under fire from German aircraft.
 In September 1940, he was promoted to flight lieutenant.

 The following year he was awarded the George Medal for his part in the rescue of the crew of a crashed and burning Wellington bomber at RAF Honington.
-The aircraft had crash landed after its undercarriage had failed to lower and it came to rest on the airfields bomb dump, where it caught fire.
+The aircraft had crash landed after its undercarriage had failed to lower and it came to rest on the airfield's bomb dump, where it caught fire.
 Together with Group Captain John Astley Gray, MacCarthy entered the burning wreck and rescued two crewmen, but were unable to save the pilot.
 Gray was badly burned during the rescue; MacCarthy was also burned, but less seriously.
+Both men were awarded the GM.

 Posted to the Far East in 1941, MacCarthy was captured by the Japanese in Sumatra.
-The prison ship transporting Allied prisoners to Japan was sunk by a US submarine.
+The ship Tamahoko Maru transporting Allied prisoners to Japan was sunk by a US submarine on 24 June 1944.
 MacCarthy had to do the best he could for his patients whilst splashing around in the South China Sea.
 After being initially rescued by a Japanese destroyer the crew then started to throw rescued prisoners overboard and the remaining prisoners on the destroyer jumped back into the sea and clambered back on the wreckage.